 The index is maintained by a companion geoprocessing service that is created whenever you create a search service.
 The geoprocessing service has the same name as your search service, postfixed with _indexer.
 If you look in the ArcGIS Server Administrator Directory, you'll also see two additional services that help with indexing.
 These are listed as IndexGenerator and IndexingLauncher.

 The index is stored in a directory on the server.
-When you install ArcGIS for Server, a directory is created for you by default at C:\arcgisserver\directories\arcgissystem\arcgisindex.
-If you install ArcGIS for Server across multiple machines, you need to edit this directory so that it uses a shared network path to a location all the machines in your site can access.
+When you install ArcGIS Server, a directory is created for you by default at C:\arcgisserver\directories\arcgissystem\arcgisindex.
+If you install ArcGIS Server across multiple machines, you need to edit this directory so that it uses a shared network path to a location all the machines in your site can access.

 A search service can have only one index directory on the server.